 #3 No up-charging mentality for the free shipping – If I didn’t have Prime, I’d feel compelled to spend the $35 minimum to qualify for free super saver shipping.
 Or I’d get in the car, pay $4/gallon for gas and schlep to some overpriced store with my three wily kids in tow.
 Last year, for example, when we bought headphones for the car (they don’t last long with our kids), we paid four times as much at Best Buy.
 The ones I get this summer from Amazon were $12 – and worked just as well.
 (Until a kid stepped on them and broken them in half, but that seems to be how things go on our roadtrips.)

 #4 Free streaming of hundreds of TV shows and movies – The basic membership at Netflix will run you $8 per month.
 That’s $1.42 more than the monthly cost of Prime.
 You will have to compare the selection for yourself, but for our cable-free home, we are more than pleased with Prime’s offerings.
 We get instant access to interesting documentaries (Forks Over Knives is our current favorite), TV series we never got around to watching (like Prison Break), and more than enough kid’s programs (Caillou, Blues Clues, Little Bear and many more) to keep my daughter amused in the morning when I’m hoping to catch another 20 minutes of sleep.

-#5 Free lending library for Kindle owners – We still don’t own a Kindle, but if you do, you borrow one free Kindle ebook each month through Amazon’s incredible lending library.
-Yes, you can only borrow one book per month, but don’t forget about all the free ebooks you can download every week.
+#5 Free lending library for Kindle owners – If you own a Kindle, as an Amazon Prime member, you can borrow one free Kindle ebook each month through Amazon’s incredible lending library.
+Plus, don’t forget about all the free ebooks you can download every week.